Your data is stored locally. You choose what leaves.

-Retrace is built on a simple principle: your most personal conversations should never leave your computer.
+Retrace is built on a simple principle: your most personal conversations are structured on your own machine, and you decide exactly what each tool can see.

 ~/.retrace/retrace.db One file.
 Your file.
 Copy it, back it up, delete it.
-Native macOS, not Electron.
+You choose the intelligence

 MIT licensed.
 Read the code, audit the extension, fork it, build on it.
 Your reflection infrastructure should never be a black box.